-As described above, the Joint Venture proposes improvements to the Farm Women's Cooperative Market to help achieve the Sector Plan's desired "civic green".
-To the extent that Columbia Realty and its affiliates are able to agree to a general development agreement with MCDOT, a more expansive civic green will be provided on Parking Lot 24 in connection with the creation of the Eastern Greenway.
+As described above, the Joint Venture proposes improvements to the Farm Women's Cooperative Market to help achieve the Sector Plan's desired open space.
+To the extent that Columbia Realty and its affiliates are able to agree to a general development agreement with MCDOT, a more expansive park will be provided on Parking Lot 24 and, potentially, a new neighborhood green will be provided on Parking Lot 10 to facilitate the creation of the Eastern Greenway.